 Moreover, You may not need to uninstall it because you do not really have the glitch triggering several MPSigStub.exe instances.
-If so, try one of the following methods to each folder comprising the executable MPSigStub.
+If so, try one of the following methods for each folder comprising the executable MPSigStub.

 Method#1: Opening Windows Explorer in Administrator Mode